lmc-eu/spirit-design-system/packages/web/src/scss/components/Collapse/README.md

 ## State classes

-The component provides auto toggle classes, like `.is-expanded` and `.is-open` when triggered or initiated
+The component provides auto toggle class, like `.is-open` when triggered or initiated and also `aria-expanded` attribute.

+Classname `.is-transition` is used for transitions, when collapsing or expanding.
+So `.Collapse.is-transition` for **opening** and `.Collapse.is-open.is-transition` for **closing** state.
+The time for which the class is displayed is based on the animation and the same value is set for both CSS and JS.
+If the duration of the animation will change, it is necessary to adjust this value as well by adding the `data-timing` attribute.

 ## JavaScript Plugin